MicrosoftDocs/sql-docs/docs/reporting-services/report-data/oracle-connection-type-ssrs.md

 ## 32-bit drivers for Report Builder

 Report Builder uses **Managed ODP.NET** for authoring paginated (RDL) reports.
-The following steps are only needed when using Oracle ODAC drivers 12.2 and later as they install by default to a non-machine-wide configuration for a new Oracle home installation.
+You only need the following steps when using Oracle ODAC drivers 12.2 and later.
+Otherwise, they install by default to a non-machine-wide configuration for a new Oracle home installation.
 These steps assume you've installed the ODAC 18.x files to the c:\oracle32 folder where Report Builder is installed.
 Follow these steps to register Managed ODP.NET:

 1. On the Oracle download site, install the [Oracle 32-bit ODAC Oracle Universal Installer (OUI)](https://www.oracle.com/technetwork/topics/dotnet/downloads/odacdev-4242174.html).
 2. Register ODP.NET Managed Client to GAC: